dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-## Attaching a viewless LoggedIn RIB and detach LoggedOut RIB when users sign in

-Delete DELETE\_ME.swift (in the LoggedIn group), it was only required to stub out classes you're about to implement.
+With these changes, the listener of `LoggedOut` RIB will be notified after the user taps "Login" button in the RIB's view controller.

+## Routing to `LoggedIn` RIB

+As you can see from the diagram above, after the users log in, the `Root` RIB has to switch from the `LoggedOut` RIB to `LoggedIn` RIB.
+Let's write the routing code to support this.

-Update `RootRouting` in RootInteractor.swift to add a method to route to LoggedIn RIB.
+Update `RootRouting` protocol to add a method to route to the `LoggedIn` RIB.

 ```swift
 protocol RootRouting: ViewableRouting {